wp-plugins/wp-performance-pack/readme.txt

 **Just in time localization**

 Localization of scripts only if needed to reduce unnecessary translations.
-Currently requires WordPress version 3.6 or 3.8.1.
+Currently requires WordPress version 3.8.1.

-= Planned future features =

-* Caching using WP_Object_Cache.
-* much more...

 == Screenshots ==